SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical3.rst

 Practical III - Target gene identification of candidate regions
 ---------

 In the previous steps we looked at footprints of TF and how we can evaluate their difference in activity in between hESC and cardiac mesoderm.
 This enables us to select TFs of interest and further explore their role in the regulatory machinery that drives the differentiation from hESC to cardiac mesoderm cells.
-In this step we want to look into different approaches of identifying target genes of genomic regions with regulatory potential.
+In this step we want to look into different approaches for identifying target genes of genomic regions with regulatory potential.
 We will use the nearest gene, window-based and association-based approach and compare their results.
 In the following commands we will use GATA2 as a placeholder, replace it with the TF you are interested in.

 1. Fetching candidate regions
 =================